|cover main news cv research data public teaching ENJ|

 The puzzle of radio emission from radio quiet quasars.
 The most extended, powerful and beautiful sources in the radio sky are due to relativistic jets launched by supermassive black holes in centres of galaxies, but only a minority of active black holes produce these structures.
 The majority of black holes in the universe are "radio-quiet" and do not have extended bright jets, but they are not necessarily radio silent.
 Many of them appear as weak point sources in deep radio surveys, such as FIRST, and likely dominate number counts of radio sources above 0.1 mJy.

 Among actively accreting black holes -- quasars -- only about 10% show extended jets and are "radio-loud".
 The nature of the radio emission in the remaining 90% of objects is not known.
 In 2014, we discovered a relationship between the radio emission of quasars and their extended gas kinematics and hypothesized that radio emission can be a bi-product of winds launched by the quasars and now propagating through the galactic interstellar medium, driving shocks and accelerating relativistic particles, which would produce radio emission.
-Here are some of our recent papers on this topic:
+We have several papers discussing this scenario.
+In a recent paper, Hwang et al. 2018 confirm that quasars with the most extreme outflows produce radio emission in the "radio-intermediate" range, which is consistent with the wind hypothesis.

-Our most recent sample of obscured quasars (the largest available by far) includes nearly 1000 objects, and it is now clear that they are at least as common as the `normal' unobscured quasars at low (z< 0.7) redsfhits.
+Our previous largest sample of obscured quasars included nearly 1000 objects and demonstrated that they were at least as common as the `normal' unobscured quasars at low (z < 0.7) redsfhits.
 This work was subject of a press release, and Reinabelle Reyes, a Princeton student who worked with me on this project, received the Chambliss Award Honorable Mention for our AAS poster.
+The most recent sample by Yuan et al. 2016 is the largest optical catalog of type 2 quasars at z < 1 (nearly 3000 objects), with all gas kinematic measurements publicly available.

 [Picture: three obsured quasars; credit HST/SDSS/Nadia Zakamska]